Photo by George Lange

-Previously, I co-founded and ran product at Glassbreakers, which started as a peer-to-peer mentoring service for women in the workforce and later pivoted into an enterprise software company for diversity and inclusion, as the CTO and Head of Product.
+Previously, I co-founded and ran product at Glassbreakers, which started as a peer-to-peer mentoring service for women in the workforce and later pivoted into an enterprise software company for diversity and inclusion, as the Head of Product and CTO.
 Before Glassbreakers, I blended my design and engineering skills at AKQA, Made Movement, and startups.

 Thanks for checking out this portfolio highlighting my favorite work.
 Feel free to say hello here.

 Can AI Help Gender Diversity Help AI?

 How one startup uses 'inclusion technology' to tackle the diversity challenge